 We are considered a "smaller reporting company."
 We are therefore entitled to rely on certain reduced disclosure requirements for as long as we remain a smaller reporting company, such as an exemption from providing selected financial data and executive compensation information.
-If we qualify as a smaller reporting company because we meet the revenue limits under the definition of a smaller reporting company."
+If we qualify as a smaller reporting company because we meet the revenue limits under the definition of a smaller reporting company, we will be a "low-revenue smaller reporting company."
 Low-revenue smaller reporting companies are not required to obtain an external audit on the effectiveness of their internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404.
 These exemptions and reduced disclosures may make it harder for investors to analyze our results of operations and financial prospects.
 We cannot predict if investors will find our common stock less attractive because we may rely on these exemptions.
 If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock prices may be more volatile.